flammie/purplemonkeydishwasher/index.md

 (A rather incomplete list of course...)

+1. **Flammie A Pirinen** (2025) *Experiences from Uralic low-resource languages*, a keynote at SPELLL conference 2025
 1. **Tommi A Pirinen**, Antonio Toral (2015) *Why linguistics in SMT?* in Why Linguistics? workshop, Tarto, 2015
-2. *Morphological segmentation for machine translation*, in internal project meeting of abumatran, in Elx, 2014
-3. *Weighted finite-state methods as a bridge between strictly rule-based and mostly statistical nlp systems* in NCLT seminar series, DCU, 2014
+1. *Weighted finite-state methods as a bridge between strictly rule-based and mostly statistical nlp systems* in NCLT seminar series, DCU, 2014
-4. *Crowd-Sourcing morphology and lexicography, productising NLP research*, in FSCONS 2013, Gothenburg.
+1. *Crowd-Sourcing morphology and lexicography, productising NLP research*, in FSCONS 2013, Gothenburg.
-5. *Weighted Finite-State Spell-Checking*, in Research Seminar of Uni Helsinki.
+1. *Weighted Finite-State Spell-Checking*, in Research Seminar of Uni Helsinki.
 A ~final report on PhD thesis.
-6. *Building finite-state spell-checkers with HFST tools*, in FSMNLP 2012, Donostia-San Sebastian.
+1. *Building finite-state spell-checkers with HFST tools*, a tutorial in FSMNLP 2012, Donostia-San Sebastian.
-7. *Building and Using Apertium Dictionaries with HFST* in LREC 2012, Istanbul.
-8. *Using POS taggers to rerank spell-checking results* in CICLING 2012, Delhi.
-9. *Building and using Hunspell and T_E_X hyphenation descriptions with HFST* in CLA 2010, Wisła.
-10. *Using Wikipedia to Weight a Spelling-Checker* in LREC 2010, Valletta.
+1. *Using Wikipedia to Weight a Spelling-Checker* in LREC 2010, Valletta.
-11. *Weighting Finnish Compound Boundaries* in Nodalida 2009, Odense.
-12. *Weighted Finite-State analysis of Finnish Compounds*, in CLARIN/D-SPIN meeting
-13. *(Unigram-)Weighting Language Models with HFST* in FSMNLP 2009,
-   Pretoria.
-14. *Avoimen lähdekoodin menetelmät äärellistilaista morfologiaa varten*, in 2008, Helsinki.
+1. *Avoimen lähdekoodin menetelmät äärellistilaista morfologiaa varten*, in 2008, Helsinki.

 ### Software projects and resources